Outrageous Predictions

 Expense ratios are automatically deducted from a fund's net asset value (NAV), covering operational costs without requiring separate charges.

-These deductions are built into the daily NAV calculation, so the costs remain invisible to investors but directly reduce returns over time.
-While seamless, this ongoing fee has a significant long-term impact on portfolio performance.
+These deductions are built into the daily NAV calculation, so the costs remain invisible to investors but reduce the fund’s net return over time.
+While seamless, this ongoing fee has a meaningful long-term impact on portfolio performance, depending on the size of the fee difference, return assumptions and holding period.

 Funds may report two types of expense ratios: